 Thermofoil cabinets are made from a laminate substance that is fused over the top of particle board.
 Thermofoil is made to be easy to clean, resistant to stains and difficult to damage.
-As a result, thermofoil is also very difficult to paint.
-But it is not impossible.
+As a result, thermofoil is also very difficult to paint, but it is not impossible.
 Paint is an inexpensive alternative to replacing your cabinets and you should absolutely try to paint the thermofoil before going to the expense of ripping out your cabinets.
-You will love the results as long as you prep the surface well before you get started.

 Prepping the Surface

 Clean the cabinets thoroughly to remove all grease and residue.
 Kitchen cabinets in particular are coated with cooking oils and the oils from your fingers.
 Use an ammonia-based cleaner to completely clean the cabinets.
 Let them dry completely.

 You also need to sand the cabinets well before you begin painting.
 Use a fine grit sandpaper to lightly rough up the surface.
 A palm sander will make the job go a lot quicker.
 The vibration from a palm sander makes the sanding job smoother and more thorough than hand sanding.